illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Others with the couple's notarized consent

-Third-party requesters usually have to provide valid identification, notarized consent, or other documents to prove their relationships or claims to the records.
+Third-party requesters must usually provide valid identification, notarized consent, or other documents to prove their relationships or claims to the records.

 Additionally, in line with the Vital Records Act, marriage records that are 75 years or older may be available for public inspection at approved archival sites like the Illinois Regional Archives Depositories or the state's archive.